 And once a year, brace yourself for the grand finale – the yearly financial fireworks display.
 It’s where you review, reflect, and maybe even throw in a few financial cartwheels.
 Because who doesn’t love a good cartwheel when dealing with money matters?

 So, there you have it – the short-term financial extravaganza, where retirement planning is more like directing a blockbuster than crunching numbers.
 Now, go forth, financial daredevils, and let the financial circus begin!

 a.
 Calculate your retirement balance targets in 5-year increments

-Note that this is more of a guide than a rule despite its ruley name – financial rule-breaking at its finest.
+Note: It’s more of a guide than a rule, despite its ruley name – financial rule-breaking at its finest.

 b.
 Calculate your retirement balance target for 1-year